hyiltiz/vim-plugins-profile/README.md

 ### TODO

-It is very easy to adjust this script to profile your vim plugins that are installed through Vundle, NeuBundle, Pathogen etc. I do not have them but we can make a small switch that asks you which plugin you have (or simply audo-detect).
+It is very easy to adjust this script to profile your vim plugins that are installed through Vundle, NeoBundle, Pathogen etc. I do not have them but we can make a small switch that asks you which plugin you have (or simply auto-detect).

 [zip]: https://github.com/hyiltiz/vim-plugins-profile/archive/master.zip
 [vim-plug]: https://github.com/junegunn/vim-plug